Second OWI Offense Madison Lawyer

-Unfortunately, even after the harsh penalties that come from a 1st time OWI offense some people continue to put themselves and others at risk.
-Wisconsin is one of the only states that classifies a first time OWI as a misdemeanor civil offense, but once you’ve been caught drinking and driving for the second time, you’re looking at a felony conviction which comes with it a steeper punishment, and jail time.
+Unfortunately, even after the harsh penalties that come from a 1st time OWI offense, some people continue to put themselves and others at risk.
+Wisconsin is one of the only states that classifies a first time OWI as a misdemeanor civil offense, but once you’ve been caught drinking and driving a second time, you’re looking at a felony conviction.
+That means a steeper punishment and jail time.

 Any second offense drunk driving charge is a crime.
 There are no exceptions.
 If you are arrested, charged and convicted of a second offense DUI in Dane County you will always be convicted of a crime for the rest of your life.
 This means when you apply for jobs and get asked the question, “Have you ever been convicted of a crime?” you must answer yes.